Stephen Colbert's 'Late Show' canceled by CBS, ends May 2026

 And this week, “The Late Show” was nominated for a Primetime Emmy Award for outstanding talk show for the sixth time.
 It also won a Peabody Award in 2021.

-The comedian and TV personality began by telling the audience he was sharing something he learned the night before, that “Next year will be our last season.
-The network will be ending the Late Show in May... it's the end of the Late Show on CBS.
-I'm not being replaced.
-This is all just going away.”

-Colbert’s “bribe” reference was to the pending sale of Paramount to Skydance Media, which needs Trump administration approval.
-Critics of the $16 million deal that ended Trump’s lawsuit over the newsmagazine’s editing of its interview last fall with Democratic presidential candidate Kamala Harris suggested it was primarily to clear a hurdle to that sale.
+Critics of the settlement that ended Trump’s lawsuit over the “60 Minutes” editing of its interview last fall with Democratic presidential candidate Kamala Harris suggested it was primarily to clear a hurdle to the Skydance sale.

 Colbert followed “The Daily Show” host Jon Stewart’s attack of the Trump settlement a week earlier.
 Stewart works for Comedy Central, also owned by Paramount.